navionguy/csl/restapi.md

     --data '{"Name":"Spy Novels","Owner":"Vince Flynn"}' \
     http://localhost:8080/collection

-If the no collection can be found with the parameters given, the request will return a status of ***StatusBadRequest***.
+If no collection can be found with the parameters given, the request will return a status of ***StatusBadRequest***.

 ### Modifying an exiting Collection